 Risk management is an integral part of the Manager's business strategy to deliver regular and steady distributions.
-To safeguard and create value for Unitholders, the Manager proactively manages risks and embeds risk management process into the planning and decision-making processes.
+To achieve its strategic objectives and create value for Unitholders, the Manager determines the nature and extent of the significant risks which it is willing to take, and proactively manages risks and embeds risk management process into the planning and decision-making processes.